sahrialihsani/Submission-ML-Pemula/README.md

 # Submission-ML-Pemula
-This project is created machine learning model to complete course Belajar ML Pemula on Dicoding
+This project is create machine learning model to complete course Belajar ML Pemula on Dicoding

 # Library that i used
 1. Zipfile